chili-epfl/Ball-Chase/README.md

 *Note : each event lasts 20 seconds*

-- "One more" : a new ball appear.
+- "One more" : a new ball appears.
 Warning !
 This ball will never disappear

 - "Fat balls" : each ball grows of 40 units